zizanayub/SQL-Projects/Analysis of International Debt Statistics/README.md

 ### ▶️ 12.
+Identify countries with maximum debt by indicators

+### ▶️ 13.
 Other Viable Debt Issues and Conclusion

 According to analysis, in this big dataset, there are 214 different debt indicators.
 Different countries owe these amounts based on these indicators.
 We have found out some insights till now such as- maximum debt owed by country, top 10 countries by debt, top indicators, the count of indicators, etc. From the indicators list, we can make an idea about the economic condition of the countries who took debt from The World Bank.